Agoraaa/open-in-lichess/README.md

 # open-in-lichess
 Open past [drawbackchess.com](https://www.drawbackchess.com) game in lichess.
-Most games won't work due to invalid moves.
-It excludes last 3 moves since these are most likely to have invalid moves.
+All moves are ported until an invalid one occurs.

 ## Usage
 ```